Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Numerical Computations

-The computational domain for the fluid flow around a NACA0012 airfoil is the box with dimensions $[-20,+20]\times[-20,+20]\times[0,+1]$.
-The span of the domain is sufficient to avoid domain confinement effects and wave reflections from the domain boundaries, which could lead to a significant error when computing the lift and the drag force around the airfoil.
+The computational domain for the fluid flow around the NACA0012 airfoil is the box with dimensions $[-20,+20]\times[-20,+20]\times[0,+1]$.
+The domain span is sufficient to avoid domain confinement effects and wave reflections from the domain boundaries, which could lead to a significant error when computing the lift and drag forces around the airfoil.
 The extent of the computational domain corresponds to $40c$, where $c$ is the chord length and is equal to $1$.
-The domain is discretized initially with $n_{x}n_{y}n_{z}=1600$ hexahedral elements, where $n_{x}=40$, $n_{y}=40$, and $n_{z}=1$ are the number of elements in $x$, $y$, and $z$ direction, respectively.
+The domain is initially discretized with $n_{x}n_{y}n_{z}=1600$ hexahedral elements, where $n_{x}=40$, $n_{y}=40$, and $n_{z}=1$ are the number of elements in the direction $x$, $y$, and $z$, respectively.
 This initial mesh is further refined around the immersed geometry and also in the wake region.
-The grid spacing obeys $h=2^{-l}$, where $l$ is the level of refinement.
+The spacing of the grid obeys $h=2^{-l}$, where $l$ is the level of refinement.
 Sufficient grid resolution around the airfoil is crucial to obtain accurate results for the lift and drag coefficients.
-The mesh around the immersed geometry is refined up to level of refinement $l=12$, we get a mesh with around $\num{2.4E6}$ elements.
+The mesh around the immersed geometry is refined up to the level of refinement $l=16$, we get a mesh with around $\num{4.99E6}$ elements.
 The wake region is resolved with a refined subregion with refinement level $l=8$.
-This region is approximately 20 airfoil chords downstream of the lead edge of the airfoil.
-The characteristics of the meshes used for the mesh convergence study are shown in \cref{tab:numerical-computations:naca0012:mesh}; ranging from a very coarse mesh up to a very fine one.
+This region is approximately $20$ airfoil chords downstream of the leading edge of the airfoil.
+The characteristics of the meshes used for the mesh convergence study are shown in \cref{tab:numerical-computations:naca0012:mesh}; ranging from a coarse mesh to a very fine mesh.
 The refinement level $l_{\mathrm{max}}$ listed in the table is the highest level of refinement around the immersed body.

-The immersed geometry is located in the center of the computational domain, with its cross-section on plane $z$, and this corresponds to the NACA0012 profile with chord length $c=1$.
-The triangulation of the surface geometry is made of $\num{18524}$ triangles.
-The geometry is shown in \cref{fig:numerical-computations:geometry}, and in \cref{fig:numerical-computations:naca0012:mesh} is depicted the mesh around the immersed geometry.
+The immersed geometry is located in the center of the computational domain, with its cross-section in the plane $z$, and this corresponds to the NACA0012 profile with chord length $c=1$.
+The triangulation of the surface geometry is made up of $\num{65468}$ triangles for the low resolution STL and $\num{4720046}$ triangles for the high resolution STL.
+The geometry is shown in \cref{fig:numerical-computations:naca0012:geometry}, and in \cref{fig:numerical-computations:naca0012:mesh1} the mesh around the immersed geometry is depicted.
+In \cref{fig:numerical-computations:naca0012:mesh2} are shown, at $10000x$ zoom, the meshes around the NACA0012 airfoil with maximum level of refinement $l_{\mathrm{max}}=16$ and with the blanking activated; the leading edge is depicted for a low-resolution STL geometry (left) and a high-resolution STL geometry (right).